kristinemlarson/gnssrefl/README.md

 - igs : IGS precise, GPS only
 - igr : IGS rapid, GPS only
 - jax : JAXA, GPS + Glonass, reliably within a few days, missing block III GPS satellites
-- gbm : GFZ Potsdam, multi-GNSS, not rapid
+- gbm : GFZ Potsdam, multi-GNSS, not rapid (GPS, Galileo,Glonass, Beidou)
 - grg: French group, GPS, Galileo and Glonass, not rapid
 - esa : ESA, multi-GNSS
 - gfr : GFZ rapid, GPS, Galileo and Glonass, since May 17 2021
-- wum : (disabled) Wuhan, multi-GNSS, not rapid
+- wum : Wuhan, multi-GNSS (precise+prediction, GPS,Galileo,Glonass,Beidou)

-It would be very helpful to add broadcast orbits for Galileo, Glonass, and Beidou.
-Based on my experience with GPS, I know that this will be much much much faster if we use Fortran code and bind with python using numpy.
-If you have such code, or know where it lives, please let me know.
+- ultra : GFZ ultra rapid (GPS, Galileo, Glonass), since May 17, 2021

+We are likely to add access to multi-GNSS broadcast orbits, but for now you can use the ultra orbit option.
+Although it is provided every three hours, we currently only download the file from midnite (hour 0).

-**What if you are providing the RINEX files and you don't want the code to search for the files online?** <code>-nolook True</code>
+**What if you are providing the RINEX files and you don't want the code to search for the files online?**
+<code>-nolook True</code>

 Just put the RINEX files in the same directory where you are running the code, using my naming rules (lower case for RINEX 2.11).

 **What if you are have high-rate (e.g. 1 second) RINEX files, but you want (e.g.) 5 second data?**  <code>-dec 5 </code>